 SSSD has a vision for development (moto: on the margin… at the Core), and faith in participation and in improving livelihoods based on actual needs.
 Thus, it aims at developing the individuals’ ability to develop resilience in critical conditions, depending on individual abilities and potential knowledge in order to preserve, develop, enhance and sustain human resources.
 This is done through monitoring procedures, interviews, study of each humanitarian case and conducting feasibility studies for each project.

-Generally, SSSD volunteers’ do the monitoring and needs assessment for CS residents, in order to improve livelihoods and find job opportunities that help people earn a decent living for themselves and their families.
+Generally, SSSD volunteers’ do the monitoring and needs assessment for IDPs, and affected communities , in order to improve livelihoods and find job opportunities that help people earn a decent living for themselves and their families.

 In order to empower people, help them generate livelihood resources and enhance their self-reliance, SSSD, in cooperation with the UNHCR, trained 395 beneficiaries on the basics of small enterprise management and then helped implement 212 small projects whose entrepreneurs were selected from among the trainees.
 The following governorates were served: Damascus and Rural Damascus, Homs, Sweida, Tartous, Hama, Aleppo, Hasakeh.